-Insurance Prices Rise in First Quarter, Driven by 2017 LossesPresident, Global Placement for Marsh
+Insurance Prices Rise in First Quarter, Driven by 2017 LossesPresident, Global Placement and Advisory Services at Marsh

 Global commercial insurance prices rose, on average, in the first quarter of 2018, marking a second consecutive quarter of increases, according to the most recent Marsh Global Insurance Market Index.